Amado-Melguizo/MinesWeeperWar/README.md

 ## Webpage
   - ¡advice!
-  Its a static page in progress
+  It is a static page in progress
   - Navigate to https://amado-melguizo.github.io/MinesWeeperWar

 ## ApiPage